Validating quantum-supremacy experiments with exact and fast tensor network contraction

-When simulating RQC on classical computers, the relation between $\fullcpx$ and $\singlecpx$ depends on the specific method we use.
-In the past three years, the method of choice to simulate Sycamore(-like) quantum processors has gradually converged to the TNC algorithm due to its relatively low computational complexity and well-controlled memory usage by using the slicing technique~\cite{GrayKourtis2020,HuangChen2021}.
-The TNC algorithm transforms the whole quantum circuit into a large TN (the original TN).
-Viewed in the time direction, this TN starts with $n$ rank-$1$ tensors corresponding to the $n$ input qubit states (often chosen as $\vert 0\rangle$), which are followed by rank-$2$ and rank-$4$ tensors corresponding to the single-qubit and two-qubit gate operations (the size of each tensor index is $2$).
-At the end of this TN there are $n$ uncontracted tensor indices (output indices) which correspond to the output qubit states.
-Computing the amplitude of a given bitstring amounts to selecting the particular element of the uncontracted tensor indices according to this bitstring, resulting in a TN with no uncontracted indices.
-Computing $k$ amplitudes will result in $k$ different TNs, each with a specific choice of the output indices for the original TN.
+\textbf{Multiple-amplitude simulation with static and optimal tensor reuse.} For a quantum computer, due to the no-cloning theorem~\cite{WoottersZurek1982}, the cost of generating $k$ samples from a RQC, denoted as $\mathcal{S}_k$, is strictly linear against $k$, namely $\mathcal{S}_k = k \mathcal{S}$ with $\mathcal{S}$ the cost of producing a single sample.
+When simulating RQC on classical computers, the relation between $\mathcal{S}_k$ and $\mathcal{S}$ depends on the specific method to use.
+In the past three years, the method of choice to simulate Sycamore(-like) quantum processors has gradually converged to the TNC algorithm due to its relatively low computational cost and well-controlled memory usage by using the slicing technique~\cite{GrayKourtis2020,HuangChen2021}.
+The TNC algorithm transforms the whole quantum circuit into a large TN (the original TN) with $n$ uncontracted tensor indices (the output indices), each corresponding to an output qubit state.
+Computing the amplitude of a given bitstring amounts to selecting particular elements of the uncontracted tensor indices, resulting in a TN with no uncontracted indices.
+Computing $k$ amplitudes will result in $k$ TNs, which only differ in the choice of the output indices of the original TN.